Sejmou/anwesenheiten-manager/README.md

 ## Live demo with dummy data
 Go to [https://tuwien-chor-dashboard.vercel.app/](https://tuwien-chor-dashboard.vercel.app/) and log in with `test.admin@example.com` and password `asdfasdf`.

-## TODOs and nice-to-haves I will probably never find the time for
-This project is very much a playground for me to learn how to make things happen.
-I was still very much in the process of figuring things out as I added features.
-As a consequence of this, much of this code is a bit of a sh*tshow.
-Here I list some things that I would like to do if I had the time, just to keep track and prioritize stuff and fix it if I were to find the time to work on this again.

-- [ ] code smells and changes required to reduce them
-  - [ ] move all routes in `pages/api` to tRPC routers
-  - [ ] unify data fetching (some routes use getStaticProps, some getServerSideProps, some fetch on client side - even that is done with different approaches lol)
-  - [ ] refactor ugly backend stats collection code to just use SQL lol
-  - [ ] find a simpler and more bullet-proof way to handle authentication (or rather, actually understand what nextauth does lol)
-- [ ] cool new tech
-  - [ ] move from NextJS to SvelteKit
-  - [ ] move from Prisma to drizzle
-- [ ] UI
-  - [ ] redesign (really looks ugly lol)
-  - [ ] replace Material UI with more lightweight custom components
-- [ ] More control about admin accounts (changing passwords, emails, names, deleting accounts, etc.)

-## Installing the project locally
+## Installing the project

-This guide only explains how to do this on Ubuntu.
-Things might be different for Windows or MacOS.

 1. Make sure Node and yarn are installed on the machine.
-This should be as simple as running `sudo apt update && sudo apt install nodejs && sudo apt install yarn`.
-IMPORTANT: Prisma currently crashes on Debian systems when using Node 18 and PostgreSQL (https://github.com/prisma/prisma/issues/10649).
-As this project also uses PostgreSQL, a downgrade to Node version 16 is the easiest fix.
-You can use the [Node Version Manager](https://github.com/nvm-sh/nvm) to install multiple versions of Node on the same machine and switch between them as needed.
+On Ubuntu, this should be as simple as running `sudo apt update && sudo apt install nodejs && sudo apt install yarn`.
+Check online what the equivalent commands for Mac/Windows are.
+Note: Prisma apparently crashes on Debian systems when using Node 18 and PostgreSQL (https://github.com/prisma/prisma/issues/10649).
+You can use the [Node Version Manager](https://github.com/nvm-sh/nvm) to install another version of Node and switch to it for this project.
 2. Run `yarn`.
 This will install all the Node modules used by this NextJS project.

-### Local Test Database Config (Ubuntu)
+### Set up DB (postgres)

+#### Local

 1. Make sure postgres is installed and running (`psql` command works - [this](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database#debian-and-ubuntu) guide might help)
 2. Run `psql` (or `sudo -u postgres psql` if that doesn't work) to login into the "postgres console" (not sure what proper term for it is)